Chicago Fed calls for better risk controls on high-speed trading

-On August 1, a trading glitch that punched a $440 million hole in Knight Capital Group Inc's (KCG.N) balance sheet and nearly sank the firm is likely to prompt a review of the rules that govern electronic trading.
+On Aug.
+1, a trading glitch that punched a $440 million hole in Knight Capital Group Inc's balance sheet and nearly sank the firm is likely to prompt a review of the rules that govern electronic trading.

 There are a number of risk controls that could have helped contain Knight's loss, the Chicago Fed said in a letter.